Engineer's degree: Italy

 In Italy there was the engineering degree obtained after five years university and then one had to pass a state examination to be a professional engineer by law.
 Completion of an engineering degree has historically demanded much effort, so that, on average, the five-year course took eight years to finish and less than 5% of the students graduated within five years.

 Later, until 2001, there were two degrees: a three-year diploma in ingegneria (BEng level, title abbrev. "dipl. ing.") and a five-year laurea in ingegneria (MEng level, title abbrev. "ing.").
 However, the two degree courses were not in sequence but one as an alternative to the other (most students attended the traditional five-year degree).
 Since 2001 reform, the bachelor's level is called laurea (abbrev.
 "L") and master's degree level was called laurea specialistica (abbrev.
 "LS") and is now called laurea magistrale (abbrev.
 "LM").
 Accordingly, today after three years of engineering studies, the degree called laurea in ingegneria (BEng level) and the title of dottore in Ingegneria (abbrev. "dott.") can be obtained.
 After two additional years of engineering studies, the degree called laurea magistrale in ingegneria (MEng level) and the title of dottore magistrale in Ingegneria (abbrev. "dott.") can be obtained.
 After a "state exam" one becomes "Ingegnere" (abbrev.
 Ing).
 In Italy the state accreditation system, degrees and titles are regulated by state law.

 Netherlands

 In the Netherlands, somebody holding an engineer's degree is an ingenieur.
-There are two types of engineers with different abbreviations:
+There are two types of engineer with different abbreviations: